+Altman's Z-Score:
-Altman's Z-score: Altman's Z-score measures the credit strength of a publicly traded manufacturing company that faces bankruptcy.
-The five combined ratios, as illustrated, measure the strength of the company's cash collateral and the likelihood of bankruptcy.
-Four out of the five ratios have total assets as the denominator, putting emphasis on the relationship between income and cash flow to the collateral of the company, a special relevant factor when a company is facing bankruptcy.

-These ratios include working capital/total assets, retained earnings/total assets, EBIT/total assets, and sales/total assets.
-The other ratio, market value of equity/total liabilities, measures the company's market value of the equity in relationship to the total liabilities.
+Altman's Z-score measures the credit strength of a publicly traded manufacturing company that faces bankruptcy.
+The five combined ratios as illustrated below are measuring the strength of the company's cash collateral and the likelihood of bankruptcy.
+Four out of the five ratios have Total Assets as the denominator putting emphasis on the relationship between income and cash flow to the collateral of the company.
+A special relevant factor when a company is facing bankruptcy.
+These ratios include Working Capital / Total Assets, Retained Earnings / Total Assets, EBIT / Total Assets and Sales / Total Assets.
+The other ratio, Market Value of Equity / Total Liabilities, measures the company's market value of the equity in relationship to the total liabilities.
 In most distress situations where the company is facing bankruptcy, the stock price will significantly decline and simultaneously the liability increases.
 As a result, the company finances it loses by accessing its credit facilities (figure 15.13).

 Year 1 Year 2

-5 Other Ratios 0.45 0.07
+5 Other Solvency Ratios

 6 Altma's Z-score 2.15x 2.67x

 8 Z Formula

-9 $\overline{Z}$ = 1.2x(WC/TA) + 1.4x(RE/TA)+3.3x(EBIT/TA) +0.6x(MVE/Liab oilities) + 0.99x(S ales/TA)
+9 Z = 1.2x(WC/TA) + 1.4x(RE/TA) + 3.3x(EBIT/TA)+0.6x(MVE/Liab oilities) + 0.99x(Sales s/TA)

 11 WC = Working Capital

 12 TA=Total Assets

 13 RE=Retained Earnings

 14 MVE=Market Value of Equity

 16 Z-Score Bankruptcy

 17 1.8x or less Likely

+17 D 1 10 00 Uncertain

-18 Between 1.8 - 3.0 Uncertain
+18 Between 1.8 - 3.0 • · · · • · · · · · · · · · · · · · · ·

-19 3.0 or above Not likely

-Figure 15.13

-Each ratio that makes the combined five-ratio formula called Z-Score has different weights assigned to calculate the credit strength of the company.
-If the company's Z-score is less than 1.8x, the likelihood of bankruptcy is high.
-Between 1.8x and 3.0x results in uncertainty; in this case what is most important is the negative or positive trend to or away from bankruptcy.
-The likelihood of bankruptcy is remote if the Zscore is calculated at 3x or above, indicating that the numerator number of each ratio has a relationship to with collateral that is healthy
+Each ratio that makes the combined 5-ratio formula called Z-Score have different weights assigned to them to calculate the credit strength of the company.
+If the Company's Z-score is less than 1.8x the likelihood of bankruptcy is high.
+Between 1.8x and 3.0x results in uncertainty, in this case what is most important is the negative or positive trend towards or away from bankruptcy.
+The likelihood of bankruptcy is remote if the z-score is calculated at 3.0x or above indicating that the numerator number of each ratio has a relationship to with collateral that is healthy.